 Apologies for this rather terse entry.
-We must be busy at the coal face.
-Feel free to make this page better by suggesting edits using this simple form.
+We have every intention of elaborating, but currently we're stuck at the coal face.
+Feel free to make this page better by providing a description, adding details or suggesting edits with this simple form.

 (Rozhdestvensky's batyr lizard)EtymologyBatyrosaurus is derived from "batyrs" ("heroic Kazakhstan knights", soldiers of common origin whose social status was upgraded based on their military exploits) and the Greek "sauros" (lizard).
 Incidently, Batyr is also the name of an elephant, one-time resident of Kazakhstan's Karaganda Zoo, who astounded visitors with an apparent ability to "speak" twenty-odd human words and phrases... until zookeepers accidentally gave him a fatal overdose of sleeping pills in 1993!
 The species epithet, rozhdestvenskyi, honours Russian paleontologist Anatoly Konstantinovich Rozhdestvensky.

 DiscoveryThe remains of Batyrosaurus were discovered in the Bostobinskaya Svita (Bostobe Formation), Akkurgan, Kzyl-Orda (Kyzylorda, or Qyzylorda) Oblast (region), central Kazakhstan, east of the Aral Sea, 135km north of the Dzhusala railway station.
 The holotype (AEHM 4/1) is a fragmentary skeleton including a partial skull and lower jaw, sixty teeth, a right humerus (upper arm bone), left radius (one of two forearm bones), and some finger bones.